-In 2019, Freedom For Immigrants partnered with the popular Netflix show Orange is the New Black (“OITNB”) to help portray the plight of persons detained in ICE facilities and increase public knowledge of the work that organizations like FFI do.
+In 2019, Freedom For Immigrants partnered with the popular Netflix show Orange is the New Black (“OITNB”) to help portray the experience of people detained in ICE facilities.
 Season 7 of OITNB prominently featured the National Immigration Detention Hotline, which FFI maintains, and press surrounding the July 2019 season premiere focused on the immigrant-centric storylines and FFI’s work.
 After first restricting the national Hotline to only certain facilities in Florida, ICE completely shut down the Hotline two weeks after the premiere of OITNB Season 7.

 Hueston Hennigan filed a federal lawsuit on behalf of FFI in December 2019 to reinstate FFI’s Hotline because ICE had shut it down in retaliation for FFI’s exercise of its First Amendment rights advocating on behalf of people in detention.